toddledev/documentation/docs/09-pages/05-redirect/index.md

 ### Status code

-Set the status code of the redirect.
+Set the HTTP status code of the redirect.
 A redirect can be either temporary or permanent, and respond with the proper status code to display that.
 The supported status codes include:

 - 301 Moved permanently
 - 302 Found